-- (1) The Returning Officer must: - (a) be deemed ineligible for all positions undergoing election; - (b) deem what modes of campaigning are prohibited; - (c) develop detailed rules and guidelines pertaining to the preferential voting system and make them available to all members before voting; - (d) declare, to the membership, which candidates are elected to which positions with respective candidate statements; and - (e) be elected at the October General Membership Branch meeting, to serve until the end of elections in December; or - (f) in the case of a by-election, be elected at the next General Membership Branch meeting. - (2) The Returning Officer, where possible, must take special measures to increase representation for underrepresented groups across the overall membership.
+- (1) The Returning Officer must: - (a) be deemed ineligible for all positions undergoing election; - (b) deem what modes of campaigning are prohibited; - (c) develop detailed rules and guidelines pertaining to the preferential voting system and make them available to all members before voting; - (d) declare, to the membership, which candidates are elected to which positions with respective candidate statements; and - (e) be elected at the Annual General Meeting, to serve until the next Annual General Meeting, covering annual elections and by-elections; or

+- (f) In the case of a resignation, a by-election for the position should occur at the next General Membership Branch meeting, to serve until the next Annual General Meeting. - (2) The Returning Officer, where possible, must take special measures to increase representation for underrepresented groups across the overall membership.